Glitch-Codes/PD3-Inventory-Fixer/README.md

 You will get 2 chances to skip removing an item.
 I am not responsible if you remove a hard-earned Infamous Reward.
 You may disable certain items from being scanned by changing the "True" flag in the items.json file to "False" (Must be capitalized).

+NOT ALL ITEMS CAN BE REMOVED.
+The way I remove items is by flagging them as consumed.
+This used to work fine at launch but they have slowly changed some items to not be consumable anymore.

 Requirements: Python 3.x